My Approach to Helping

 I specialize in working with artists, musicians, performers, and creative persons of all types.
-My work combines my personal knowledge of the special challenges and gifts that define the creative experience with insight work and mindfulness- and values-based psychotherapy.
+My work combines my personal knowledge and experiences of the special challenges and gifts that define the creative experience with insight work and mindfulness-based psychotherapy.
 I've worked with writers, musicians, dancers, painters, computer programmers, tattoo artists, and more, to help them work through creative issues, relationship problems, anxiety, and many other concerns.
-In my experience, people who have spent their lives developing their creativity have a unique skillset which is often overlooked as a place from which to draw strength and guidance in building relationships, coping with stress, and making big life decisions.
-I take a strength-based approach: you might be surprised at what you already know.
+In my experience, people who have spent their lives developing their creativity have a unique skillset which is often overlooked as a place from which to draw strength and guidance in building relationships, coping with stress, and making life decisions.
+I tend to focus on strengths: you might be surprised at what you already know.

-You can read more about my work with creative people at my external site, linked at right.
+You can read more about my work with creative people at my external site, linked at left.

 More Info About My Practice